| MBTI Proximity Chart |

 In each column are the negatively-biased names that were typically used against that type.
 For example, Felix was called "uptight" by Oscar and Oscar was called "lazy" by Felix.

 Perhaps the largest conflict of P versus J in any cultural history is seen in the debate over wars and foreign policy.
 I have already mentioned the Vietnam debate of the 1960's and 1970's in the United States.
-The J types (the war protesters) marched in Washington and cities across the country protesting that the P types (those in charge of the war action decisions) were "wearing blinders", "rigid and inflexible", and blindly committed to the point of blatant irresponsibility.
-The ultimate goal (seeing an end to the Cold War and the domination of much of the world by Communism) was achieved years later but not by J-types (or for that matter P-types) working alone.
+The P types (the war protesters) marched in Washington and cities across the country protesting that the J types (those in charge of the war action decisions) were "wearing blinders", "rigid and inflexible", and blindly committed to the point of blatant irresponsibility.
+Their ultimate goal (seeing an end to the Cold War and the domination of much of the world by Communism) was achieved years later — but not by either the P-types or the J-types working alone.

 INTP